psoukie/psoukie.github.io/_notes/watches-attesa.md

 # Form and Function

 What does a business traveler need in a watch?
 And does anyone really even need a wrist watch nowadays?
 As a dedicated, single-purpose tool, a watch should be superior to multipurpose devices such as smartphones and smart watches.
 Most watches (and this one more than others) definitely are.

 Form and function – coupled, perhaps, with meaning – are the main criteria we evaluate watches on.
 In terms of subjective to objective, they probably rank from meaning to form to function.
-(And in terms of importance, that is both situational and subjective.)
+In terms of importance, these items are both situational and subjective.

 ## Function

-Starting with function, the Attesa impresses with its ability to run reliably on its own.
-You could leave this watch on the Moon, and it would happily keep track of time and dates.
-And in most places on the Earth, it would do so while synchronized with an atomic clock through a radio signal.
+Starting with function, the Attesa impresses with its ability to run reliably on its own while keeping accurate track of time across time zones and daylight savings adjustments.
 From the functional perspective, this is an ultimate watch for a traveler:

-* You never worry about forgetting to wind the watch or running out of battery.
+* It’s powered by light so you never need to worry about forgetting to wind the watch, charging it every night, or having it run out of battery while on a trip.

-* It is extremely accurate – it will keep accurate time even during longer trips outside of the atomic clock radio coverage.
+* It is very accurate.
+It’s quartz crystal will keep good time (TK precision) even during longer trips outside of the atomic clock radio coverage.

 * It seamlessly switches between time zones (including those with 30-minute differences, that would challenge GMT watches) and keeps accurate date across months and years.

+* Affordable — no worries about losing or dinging the watch at the airport security check.

+  Very subtle, but efficient lume on the hands and hour markers.

+  Clean design (city names, DST and reception labels are discreet)

+  > > ##

-* And because of it’s affordable cost, you will survive if it gets dinged or lost when navigating airport security after a short night of sleep.
+* And because it’s affordable, you won’t be too distressed if it gets dinged or lost while negotiating security checkpoints after a short night of sleep.

+This watch could be left on the Moon, and it would happily keep track of time and calendar for years.
+In most places on the Northern hemisphere here on Earth, it would do so while adjusting to an atomic clock through a radio signal.

 Would you do not get is a world timer or a GMT indication with an explicit am/pm designation.
 Still, for people unaccustomed to converting between time zones, the crown offers a fast way to “fly” between locations and see the hour hand adjust in real time.